SharkSnack/shiren-2/content/dungeons/road-to-the-end.md

 * Level Lock Bracelet
     * Twisty Hanis have a high item drop rate, and this lets you hunt them safely.<br/>It's the only bracelet with a purchase price of 3000G / selling price of 1500G.
 * Salty Bracelet
-    * Scale Shield (う or 消 seal) can't block Slug licks, so you'll need this bracelet.<br/>Especially nice on floors where Rancor Slug or Intolerable Slug appears.
+    * Scale Shield (う or 消 seal) can't block Sluggy licks, so you'll need this bracelet.<br/>Especially nice on floors where Rancor Sluggy or Venom Sluggy appears.
 * Dragon Tile Bracelet
     * Shop-exclusive, and only found until 29F.<br/>Lets you collect items using a Trip Stone, or make use of other traps.<br/>It's needed to create Daisangen equipment, so try to bring it home safely.
 * Paper Thin Bracelet